lpmi-13/current-projects/README.md

 - generate a more robust data structure to ingest into a web app
 - create simple web interface to show one argument, and have users select the either a supporting statement or a counterstatement (possibly add adverbial conjunctions?)

+# 74) Implement BookFace as a mobile app in React Native
+- working title: Solodex
+- Facebook, but no data leaves
+- A place to write notes in a well-designed format about family/friends
+- Set reminders for yourself to send Xmas cards, birthday cards, etc
+- Instead of people adding you, only you add people
+- Kind of like a digital rolodex

 ## 75) Collaborate with Julia Evans (B@rk) on using the e-zines to fuel TechEd materials